-Young men with a brazen 20 euro campaign in Floridsdorf wanted!
+Young men wanted with brazen 20 euro campaign in Floridsdorf!

 Two men leave a 20 euro note in Floridsdorf after visiting a restaurant.
 Video surveillance documents the incident.

-Young men with a brazen 20 euro campaign in Floridsdorf wanted!
+Young men wanted with brazen 20 euro campaign in Floridsdorf!

-In a bizarre incident in a restaurant in Floridsdorf on October 8, 2025, two young men did not pay their bill, which amounted to around 78 euros, in a outrageous way.
-They ate and drank sparkling wine, veal schnitzel and hunters, so that they can then simply put 20 euros on the table and to leave the restaurant, the Schwaigerwirt.
-The incident was immediately shared on the company's Facebook page, where the operators published a description of the two thieves and asked for them to hunt them.
-As if they couldn't believe the whole thing, it became clear that many of the users on social media hoped for a misunderstanding instead of assuming a brazen stitch.
+In a bizarre incident in a restaurant in Floridsdorf on October 8, 2025, two young men outrageously did not pay their bill, which amounted to around 78 euros.
+They ate and drank sparkling wine, veal schnitzel and Jägernockerl, then simply put 20 euros on the table and quickly left the restaurant, the Schwaigerwirt.
+The incident was immediately shared on the company's Facebook page, where the operators published a description of the two thieves and called for them to be hunted down.
+As if they couldn't believe the whole thing, it became clear that many of the users on social media were hoping for a misunderstanding rather than assuming it was a bold scam.

 But the Schwaigerwirt thinks out loud about the procedure: “It now depends on whether we file a report or not,” said the innkeepers.
 They emphasize that they do not take the negative reporting personally and even see it as a kind of advertising for their business, even though many guests' reactions to the incidents were mixed.
 The post has already received several hundred comments and shows how much people react to such incidents and share their opinions.